cambridge-mlg/miracle/README.md

-# Variational Shannon Coding
+# MIRACLE
-This repository contains the code for our recent paper `Variational Shannon Coding' (arxiv link coming soon).
-This is the implementation of VSC for LeNet-5 on MNIST and VGG-16 on CIFAR-10.
+This repository contains the code for our recent paper `Minimal Random Code Learning: Getting Bits Back from Compressed Model Parameters' (https://arxiv.org/abs/1810.00440).
+This is the implementation of MIRACLE for LeNet-5 on MNIST and VGG-16 on CIFAR-10.
 It is based on Tensorflow (1.3).

 An example model can be trained by running